meteorpedia/meteorpedia-mediawiki/README.md

 ### Links

 **Internal links**: easily link to another [[Page]] in the wiki.
 Coming soon, you'll be able to see "what links to this page".
 Rename the link like [[Page|this]].
+Links to non-existing pages will be in a different color.
 See all the pages that link to a page at /special/WhatLinksHere/pageName.  **External links**: [http://blah.com/ Cool Page]

 ### Parser functions

 Use {{#if: not-empty | true output | false output}} in your page.
 The most common use is during transclusion (see below).  e.g. in the Template, you can write something like
 {{#if: {{{name|}}} | His name is {{{name}}} | He has no name }}.

+### Previews

+When editing, the user is presented with a "Source" and "Preview" tab.
+Parsing occurs on the server (i.e. translusion templates, etc rather than sending them all across) and final rendering happens on the client (to avoid sending formatting data across).
+This system pretty much plugs in directly to the regular meteorpedia-mediawiki save/read process.

 ### Special Pages